Lyuuke/GehlonReflections/Project1 - Tech-climbing Mini-game #1.md

 │S│ │ │X│ │
 └─┴─┴─┴─┴─┘
 ```
 Two of the corners, located upper-right and lower-left are *"start"* and *"goal"* (as marked above with "S" and "G") in the game.
-The only thing player should do is *to flip the squares so that T squares will pave a path from S to G*.
+The only thing a player should do is *to flip the squares so that T squares will pave a path from S to G*.

 Obviously, it will be too easy to solve (and however not interesting to play) if the player could flip the squares one by one, thus there should be some mechanisms to lift restrictions and expenses to be paid.
 Two basic rules should be added:
-1. Solution should be given within certain steps;
+1. Solution should be given within certain number of steps;
 2. Every operation will flip all the squares (more than one) in a certain area at once.

 For example, we can set the area flipped of a single operation "+" shape (the suqare clicked plus four neighboring suqares), so a normal operation will work like this: